 Guideline 3: If your baby has no eczema or any food allergy, you can freely introduce peanut containing foods into their diet, but a lot of pediatricians are interpreting this as to also introduce regularly.

-How to Introduce Peanut Allergen to Reduce the Risk of Allergies
+How to Introduce Peanut Butter to Baby to Reduce the Risk of Allergies

 Peanuts should be introduced for the first time when your baby is healthy and in a comfortable environment (like home – not at daycare, for example).
 I also recommend introducing peanuts in the day when you can monitor them for at least two hours before they head off to bed.
 Here’s the recommended protocol: